Interprofessional Team Writing Toolkit

 1. How To Use This Toolkit

 The Interprofessional Team Writing Toolkit is meant to be specific to one product at a time (manuscript, curriculum, or training module), and should be accessible by the entire writing team.
-Tools selected (see “Tools” section below) may be used by the whole team to chart progress and to determine needs for revising, editing, or providing additional information.
+Team writing tools may be used by the whole team to chart progress and to determine needs for revising, editing, or providing additional information.
 The Interprofessional Team Writing Toolkit helps the team identify the roles of the multiple authors—which need to be clearly described at the time of submission for some journals.
 Please feel free to use and adapt the tools we have provided as you see fit to benefit your interprofessional writing team.

 2. Team Writing Tools